 Center for Discovery & Innovation seeking scientists to continue cancer, infectious disease and restorative health research

-Applications for CDI faculty positions will be accepted on a rolling basis throughout the remainder of this year and through the Spring of 2021.
+Applications for CDI faculty positions will be accepted on a rolling basis.

 What To Know:

 - The new faculty members at the CDI will be expected to have active and sustainable research programs and to qualify for academic appointment at the Hackensack Meridian School of Medicine and/or Georgetown University.*

 - Applicants applying for a faculty position at the Assistant Member level should have a Ph.D., M.D. or equivalent degree in a relevant scientific discipline, postdoctoral research experience and an excellent record of productivity.
 Candidates for Associate or Professor level positions should have an established track record of sustainable research funding and academic scholarship.
 The CDI offers faculty a competitive compensation and benefits package covering health insurance, and retirement benefits.

 To be considered for any Faculty position, please email the following to Dr. David Perlin, chief scientific officer and senior vice president of the CDI at david.perlin@HMH-CDI.org : (1) Curriculum Vitae; (2) Description of proposed research activities; and (3) Names and contact information of at least three references.

 - The Hackensack Meridian Center for Discovery & Innovation (CDI) is located approximately 10 miles from New York City on the former historic Hoffman La Roche campus in Nutley, NJ, adjoins the new HMH School of Medicine.